 Students must have earned an undergraduate degree from a regionally accredited university.

-Students must have completed undergraduate courses in exercise physiology, biomechanics/kinesiology, statistics, general chemistry, biochemistry, nutrition, anatomy and physiology.
+Students must have completed undergraduate courses in general chemistry, biochemistry, nutrition, anatomy and physiology, and exercise physiology.
 A combined health science organic/biochemistry class may be substituted for biochemistry.

 Applicants who may have outstanding prerequisite coursework are encouraged to apply during the fall.
 Certain prerequisite coursework needs to be completed prior to entering the program in order to follow the recommended course sequence.